JuanJMarques/dp3t-sdk-backend/dpppt-backend-sdk/dpppt-backend-sdk-ws/src/main/java/org/dpppt/backend/sdk/ws/insertmanager/README.md

     > Any key which was valid earlier than `RetentionPeriod` is considered to be outdated and not saved in the database.
 The key would be removed during the next database clean anyways.
 - `FakeKeysFilter`
     > Any key which has the `fake` flag is not inserted.
-- `NegativeRollingPeriodFilter`:
+- `InvalidRollingPeriodFilter`:
     > The `RollingPeriod` represents the 10 minutes interval of the key's validity.
 Negative numbers are not possible, hence any key having a negative rolling period is considered to be _maliciously_ uploaded.
+Further, according to [Apple/Googles documentation](https://github.com/google/exposure-notifications-server/blob/main/docs/server_functional_requirements.md) values larger than 144 are invalid as well